codefresh-io/docs.codefresh.io/_docs/learn-by-example/java/spring-boot-2.md

 This docker build does the following:

-1. Starts from the standard Maven Docker image
+1. Starts from the standard Maven Docker image.
-1. Copies only the `pom.xml` file inside the container
+1. Copies only the `pom.xml` file inside the container.
-1. Runs a mvn command to download all dependencies found in the `pom.xml`
+1. Runs a mvn command to download all dependencies found in the `pom.xml`.
-1. Copies the rest of the source code in the container
+1. Copies the rest of the source code in the container.
-1. Compiles the code, runs unit tests and then integration tests (with `mvn verify`)
+1. Compiles the code, runs unit tests and then integration tests (with `mvn verify`).
 1. Discards the Maven image with all the compiled classes/unit test results etc.
-1. Starts again from the JRE image and copies **only** the JAR file created before
+1. Starts again from the JRE image and copies **only** the JAR file created before.

 The order of the steps is tuned so that it takes advantage of the layer caching built-in to Docker.
 If you change something in the source code Docker already has a layer with Maven dependencies so they